 Thick first-year ice

-Sea ice which has survived at least one summer's melt; typical thickness up to 3m or more.
+Old ice is sea ice that has survived at least one summer’s melt.
+It is typically up to 3m or more in thickness.
 Most topographic features are smoother than on first-year ice.
-May be subdivided into residual, second-year ice and multi-year ice.
+Old ice can be subdivided into residual, second-year ice and multi-year ice.

-First-year ice that has survived the summer’s melt and is now in the new cycle of growth.
-It is 30 to 180 cm thick depending on the region where it was in summer.
-After 1 January (in the Southern hemisphere after 1 July), this ice is called second-year ice.
+Residual ice is first-year ice that has survived the summer’s melt and is now in the new cycle of growth.
+Its thickness ranges from 30cm to 180cm.
+After 1 July, this ice is called second-year ice.

-Old ice which has survived only one summer's melt; typical thickness up to 2.5 m and sometimes more.
+Second-year ice has survived only one summer’s melt.
+It is typically up to 2.5m thick, and sometimes more.
 Because it is thicker than first-year ice, it stands higher out of the water.
-In contrast to multi-year ice, summer melting produces a regular pattern of numerous small puddles.
+Summer melting produces a regular pattern of numerous small puddles.
 Bare patches and puddles are usually greenish-blue.

-Old ice up to 3 m or more thick which has survived at least two summers' melt.
-Hummocks (hillocks of broken ice that have been forced up by pressure) even smoother than in second-year ice, and the ice is almost salt-free.
+Multi-year ice has survived at least two summers’ melt.
+It is up to 3m or more in thickness.
+Hummocks (hillocks of broken ice that have been forced up by pressure) on multi-year ice are even smoother than in second-year ice.
+The ice is almost salt-free.
 Colour, where bare, is usually blue.
 Melt pattern consists of large interconnecting irregular puddles and a well-developed drainage system.